oborogri/MyTweet/README.md

 The final changes are merged into dev and master and tagged as releases V-01 to v-06
 ## Development
-This project comprizes two major development stages: stage one: from v-01 to v-03 and all commits prior to November 1, 2016;
-<br>stage two: from v_03 to v-06 final and commits from November 1, 2016 to January 8, 2017.
+This project comprizes two major development stages: stage one: from v-01 to v-03 and all commits prior to November 1, 2016; stage two: from v_03 to v-06 final and commits from November 1, 2016 to January 8, 2017.

 The scope of the project is to build the app in several iterations and consume a public API from MyTweet webserver.

 Link to MyTweet Hapi.js app on github: https://github.com/oborogri/MyTweet-node